OpenPrinting/openprinting.github.io/_posts/2023-05-24-OpenPrinting News - May 2023.md

 In contrary to the previous years we had no presentation from Artifex about Ghostscript and MuPDF.
 This is due to changes in the staff at Artifex after they got [acquired by ePapyrus](https://artifex.com/news/artifex-announces-acquisition).
 I will try to obtain news about the future of Ghostscript from the new/remaining team and post here later.

-The time slot which got free by that I have made use of to report about cups-filters 2.x, filter functions, separating PPD file support into libppd, clean-up, rlease, ... in much more detail.
+The time slot which got free by that I have made use of to report about cups-filters 2.x, filter functions, separating PPD file support into libppd, clean-up, release, ... in much more detail.

 A highlight was also the session about the Goggle Summer of Code with our contributors from 2022 presenting and demoing their work and praising me as their mentor.